The Gerald Lee Gibson Family History

 I have attempted to show that the Gibsons, like many of the Buchanan Septs, were Anglo Saxons, not even Scots, and, like the Picts, Scotti, and invading Anglo, Saxon, and Jutes, settled down in the Lowlands and eventually identified themselves with the clansmen there.
 From the Lowlands, for both economic and religious reasons, they migrated to England and Northern Ireland and eventually to the New World.
 In the coming months, as all conscientious amateur genealogists, I might update my family’s genealogy.
 I was overwhelmed with how interconnected several other Gibson family genealogists are with my own.
 I have tried to be accurate with my information, but I will continue to update it when it seems appropriate and hopefully extend my family line beyond my earliest ancestor, Thomas Gibson.
 Ultimately, of course, all the Gibsons share the same ancestor.
 If we claim Scottish ancestry, we are, in the final analysis Buchanans, but I have found that it is much more complicated than that.

 From illiterate farmers to English barons, from Lowland clansmen to Revolutionary and Civil War soldiers, and, far back in time, from Anglo Saxon invaders to a long list of men and women carrying the Gibson name, the Gibsons have spread around the globe, from England and Ulster to America, Canada, Australia, New Zeeland, South Africa, and even South America.
 With interest mounting for personal genealogies, many linking to each other because of a common ancestors and the online services available, some of whom promise helpful information but often provide unrealistic results, I wonder if someone out there might fill in a few of my own gaps.
 In turn, I hope my genealogy will help others link up to their ancestors.
 We Gibsons, after all, are one big, super-family.
-We have served clan chiefs, kings, and, according to a few genealogists, presidents, and have fought in every major battle, form Bannockburn to Afghanistan.
+We have served clan chiefs, kings, and, according to a few genealogists, presidents, and have fought in major battle, from Bannockburn to Afghanistan.
 In our ranks are Medal of Honor winners (Eric G. Gibson), actors, writers, athletes, scientists, inventors, and representatives in countless other fields.
 (Notable people with the surname Gibson.)

 I have discovered several Gibson genealogies that reflect inadequate research.
 At least a few are absolute nonsense.
 Many well-meaning descendents have simply passed down the legends of their ancestors as I once did, until taking the time to find out the real truth.
-Unfortunately, as Pilot once said, “What is truth?”
+Unfortunately, as Pontius Pilate once asked, “What is truth?”
 Since many folks take the word of agencies, bloggers, and genealogy webmasters as the God’s honest truth, without digging for information, themselves, and without comparing their own discoveries with what many of genealogy scam artists claim to be the facts, they post their family trees and—Voila!—leave it at that.
 Grandpa said it, Dad said, and Ancestry.com said—so it must be the truth.
 Although this may be true in some cases, ancestral roots, especially remote ancestors, are sometimes simply not there.
 For example, I was surprised to find many candidates for “generation one” on my family tree.
 I tried four different genealogy agencies and got three different possibilities, one being a duplicate error.
 I won’t cite who they were.
 Perhaps they meant well, and were tossing out enticing tidbits in order to lure me in, but they were wrong.
 You wouldn’t believe how many Thomas Gibsons were born in the sixteenth century.
 What perpetuates the family myths of many genealogists is the nonsense Hollywood has shown in movies about how the Lowland Scot looked and acted.
 Too often family tree geeks incorporate these myths, also taking at face value the claims made in blogs and other genealogical websites, who made the same stereotypical mistakes.
 As I will attempt to demonstrate, these pervasive stereotypes in family genealogies that are encouraged by the genealogy industries have cheapened the value of family histories, giving serious genealogists a bad name.
 Serious amateur genealogists are, in a very real sense, historians.
 The facts must fit the tree.
 I’ve noticed that many family trees are, in fact, nothing more than a showcase for beating one’s chest and outshining viewers, who have lesser pedigrees.
 Overlooking the Industrial Revolution, countless great Scotch-Irishmen, and John Knox’s reformation—all of which sprang from the Lowlands, those claiming Highland ancestry appear to believe Hollywood’s fiction.
 They have failed to understand that William Wallace, the great Scottish patriot was a Lowlander, himself.
-William Wallace had nothing in common with the legendary Rob Mac Roy, who is the archetypical Scotsman, and yet he was probably the greatest Scottish patriot of them all.
+William Wallace had nothing in common with the legendary Rob Roy, who is the archetypical Scotsman, and yet he was probably the greatest Scottish patriot of them all.
 Ironically, the vast majority of those individuals claiming to have Scottish ancestry are, in fact, Lowlanders, with sept, not clan descent.
 Worse than even than Highland snobs, who look down on this majority, are those Gibson family trees that make unfounded, sweeping claims.
 One webmaster I found on the web had the audacity to boast that all Gibsons descended from his one ancestor.
 Obviously, he has done little research or he would know how misguided that statement was.

 There are countless examples of genealogies, difficult to follow, poorly written, and filled with errors, but the worst perpetrators are those slick, streamlined, websites that can’t back up their pedigrees.
 They simply regurgitate what their father and grandfather told them.
 The most incredible example of genealogical fraud is a statement in one of the most flamboyant of these chest-beating sites.
 This pseudo-genealogist claims descent from several Scottish Lords, Mayflower passengers, Revolutionary and Civil War generals, and countless famous men.
 One single quote, sums up the absurdity of his claims: “Our Gibson ancestors descended from the ninth century Kenneth I MacAlpin, Eochaid King of the Picts…” There is no corroboration of this preposterous claim, only links to Wikipedia articles on the words used in this declaration.
 The claim lumps MacAlpin and a semi-legendary figure named Echoaid together as ancestors of the Gibsons, an impossible situation given the fact that the Gibsons were, like many Lowlanders, originally Anglo-Saxons, who came from Jutland.
 This same person alleges that his family is connected to 750,000 people of European Royalty.